 Thunder, lightning, billowing smoke, fire, and the voluminous blast of the shofar sending terror into the heart of the people.
 NOTE THIS!!!

-Moses then takes the blood of the sacrifices and throws half upon the altar and half upon the people, ratifying the covenant with blood.
+Moses then takes the blood of the sacrifices and throws half upon the altar and half upon the people, ratifying the covenant with blood (the new covenant is ratified in the blood of Christ).
 Moses, Aaron, Aaron’s sons, and the 70 elders of Israel then ascended Mount Sinai to eat a “covenant affirmation meal” with the LORD.
 Yes, these all dine with the LORD Himself (Exodus 24:9-11).
 Hmmm, there’s an upcoming wedding feast where we will dine with the LORD Himself.
 I wonder if it will occur in conjunction with a future Shavuot?

 Greek translators later called Shavuot “Pentecost”, as it occurs 50 (penta) days after the Passover.
 So that is what we will call it from now on.